KMC reserves burial grounds, cremation centre for COVID-19

 "We have taken this decision so that there is no repetition of the incident that took place on Monday.
 These burial grounds and cremation centres have been reserved so that there is no confusion and commotion," Ghosh told PTI.
 Of the 10 afflicted with COVID-19 in the state, one has died.

-The last rites of an elderly man, who became the first casualty of the novel coronavirus in Bengal, was considerably delayed on Monday as wary locals put up a road blockade in the city's Nimtala area to stop government officials from cremating him, saying it could lead to virus transmission.
+The last rites of the elderly man was considerably delayed on Monday as wary locals put up a road blockade in the city's Nimtala area to stop government officials from cremating him, saying it could lead to virus transmission.
 KMC officials said the municipal solid waste dumping ground at Dhapa was identified for cremating the COVID-19 fatalities as the area is sparsely populated.

 The corporation has also requested the state health department to provide basic training to KMC staffers in handling the bodies of people who died due to the disease, and also lay down a set of rules to be kept in mind while performing the last rites..